OpenDPDv2: A Unified Learning and Optimization Framework for Neural Network Digital Predistortion: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} exponential growth of wireless data traffic has driven growing demands for broader spectrum usage, higher data rates and fewer error occurrences in modern wireless communication systems.
+\IEEEPARstart{T}{he} exponential growth of wireless data traffic has driven growing demands for broader spectrum usage, higher data rates, and fewer error occurrences in modern wireless communication systems.
 However, wideband \ac{RF} \ac{PAs}, as an essential component in TX systems, degrade the signal quality by inherent distortions.
-These distortions raise out-of-band emissions power and in-band symbol errors, which negatively affect both the reliability of communications and energy efficiency.
-To address these challenges, \ac{DPD} has become a promising method.
+These distortions increase out-of-band emissions and degrade in-band signal quality, leading to higher EVM and symbol errors, negatively impacting both communication reliability and energy efficiency.
+To address these challenges, \ac{DPD} has become a popular method.

 \ac{DPD} aims to derive an inverse function of \ac{PAs} transfer function to compensate for nonlinearity before the signal passes through the \ac{RF} transmitter.
 Conventional \ac{DPD} methods based on Volterra-series deliver effective linearization in narrowband scenarios but struggle with wideband and high-constellation modulated signals to satisfy communication standards~\cite{3GPP}.
 In contrast, \ac{ML} techniques, such as \ac{NN}-based \ac{DPD}, outperform \ac{GMP} model for \ac{OFDM} signal with bandwidth higher than 200\,MHz and meet the requirement of communication standard~\cite{PGJANET,DVRJANET,PNRNN,BOJANET}.